What You Need To Know About Whole House Humidifiers

 A whole house humidifier is an appliance that connects to your home’s HVAC system to increase the humidity in the air that is lessened in the winter due to the forced air from your HVAC system.
 Increasing humidity will make your home more comfortable, and you won’t suffer from issues such as dry skin and a dry throat.

 What are the different types of whole house humidifiers?

 There are three primary types of whole home humidifiers you can choose from.
 Choosing the best type for your home will likely depend on your current HVAC system and how you want the humidity to be produced.

 Bypass: Bypass humidifiers add humidity to the home by adding warm air into your home’s furnace.
 The warm air in the ducts will pass through a water tray, where it will pick up moisture before being delivered through the vents.
-These appliances are most often affixed to your air conditioning system and require draining of the water supply unless you choose a drainless option.
+These appliances are most often affixed to your central air conditioning system and require draining of the water supply unless you choose a drainless option.

 Fan-powered: A fan-powered humidifier works the same way as a bypass humidifier but also has a fan that pushes the air through the water tray.
 The added force can increase the water evaporation and produce up to a gallon or water or more daily.